Bekal

-Bekal is a small town in the Kasaragod district on the West coast of the state of Kerala, India.
+Bekal (/ml/) is a small town in the Kasaragod district on the West coast of the state of Kerala, India.

 Location

-Bekal is a town located 12 km south of Kasaragod town and 14 km north of Kanhangad on the State Highway 57.
+Bekal is a town located 14 km south of Kasaragod town and 12 km north of Kanhangad on the State Highway 57.
 Bekal Fort is the largest fort in Kerala state situated adjacent to the beach.
 Shaped like a giant keyhole, the historic Bekal Fort offers a view of the Arabian Sea from its tall observation towers, which had huge cannons a couple centuries ago.

 The state of Kerala is reviewing a plan to start seaplane services connecting Bekal with Kollam Ashtamudi, Kumarakom, Punnamada and famous Paravur backwaters.
 Bekal in Northern Kerala was one of the top ten travel destinations selected by Lonely Planet.

 Local roads have access to NH 66 which connects to Mangalore in the north and Calicut in the south.
 The nearest railway station is Kanhangad on Mangalore-Palakkad line.
 There are airports at Mangalore, Calicut and Kannur.